community-z-users/czt/jedit/README.txt

 b) Installing the Z modes
 -------------------------

-zed.xml contains the beginnings of a jEdit syntax-colouring mode for Z using Unicode mark-up that highlights Z paragraphs differently than the text between them.
+The file zed.xml contains the beginnings of a jEdit syntax-colouring mode for Z in Unicode mark-up that highlights Z paragraphs and Z keywords.
 To install it,

    1. copy zed.xml to JEDIT_SETTINGS_DIR/modes
    2. update the catalog file in JEDIT_SETTINGS_DIR/modes